cncf/glossary/content/en/observability.md

 Observable systems yield meaningful, actionable data to their operators, allowing them to achieve favorable outcomes (faster incident response, increased developer productivity) and less toil and downtime.

-Consequently, how observable a system is will significantly impact its operating and development costs.
+Consequently, how observable a system is, will significantly impact its operating and development costs.